 In the Arrange group, click the Group and select the Group option.

-Quick Tip: In some cases we have to go over 100% regarding actual value.
+Quick TipWewe has to go over 100% regarding actual val in some cases.
 What should we do?
 The solution: Use this modified formula for the remainder value.

 This transformation will modify the remainder value to zero.
-The donught chart will be filled with the progress complete color.
+As a result, the donut chart will be filled with the progress complete color.

 The text box will show the correct percentage too.